 In today’s online world your data is never completely safe.
-We’re always connected, which means somehow, somewhere, someone can access our information.
-We’re a generation dependent of online connectivity, we need it, we yearn for it, we can’t live without it.
+Because we’re always connected, it means that somehow, somewhere, someone can access our information.
+We’re a culture dependent on online connectivity; we need it, we yearn for it, we can’t live without it.

 But our compulsive need to be constantly connected leaves us vulnerable.
 Hackers are able to steal information from us without leaving a trace.